aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/construction_industry/README.md

 # PCBs specially designed for the construction industry

 ## Smart Universal Junction Box PCB (dimensions: 79x31mm)
+This is a Fully tested and working PCB.
 Features WIFI, BLE & Bluetooth 5.x connectivity and can connect up to 125 sensors.
 This PCB is powered by a 85-220V AC line.
 And has backup Lipo battery power.
 If wireless is not possible this PCB is able to connect to a Home #CanBus network for data transmission (and receive) up to 1Mbit/s. (see full spec list below)

 ![](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/blob/main/ownApcb.png)